-At the Florida House Experience we encourage our alumni to continue with their recovery journey by participating in our aftercare and alumni programs.
+At FHE Health we encourage our alumni to continue with their recovery journey by participating in our aftercare and alumni programs.
 Whether you are seeking to become more aware of political issues that affect our community, need ongoing support services, or would like to be a part of a vibrant network of people committed to clean living, we’re here for you.

 And remember, on November 6, every vote counts!
 So, get OUT there and rock the vote!